 In all states in the U.S., including California, there is an option to go through foreclosure via judicial sale, in which a court supervises the sale, and makes sure that the proceeds first go to the lender, and then to any other entities that may have a lien or other interest in the property (in order of priority), and, finally, to the borrower, if anything is left.
 In some states, original mortgages are "non-recourse loans," meaning that the lender may only recover ownership of the house in the event of default.
 If the house is now worth less than the balance of the mortgage, the lender has to take the loss.
-You should speak with a Cupertino, California attorney to see if this state is one of them.
+You should speak with a Cupertino, California Attorney to see if this state is one of them.
 However, it is almost always the case that this protection does not apply to loans that have been refinanced.

 How Can I Avoid Foreclosure in California?

 First, and most importantly, you should not dismiss the issue.
-Failing to respond to foreclosure calls from your lender will not make a issue go away.
+Failing to respond to foreclosure calls from your lender will not make an issue go away.
 You should stay in touch, and be straightforward with, your creditor as much as possible.
 It is essential to remember that banks don't really want to own homes in Cupertino.
 In issuing a mortgage, they expect to make a profit through interest on the loan, and they'd prefer to continue collecting from you.
 Therefore, they're likely to make reasonable accommodations to your financial situation if it will allow you to keep paying them in the long run.